cartowong/oo/README.md

 * assertThrow
 * assertTrue

-To illustrate the usage of UnitTester, the following are some example unit tests and the output of `runAllTests()`.
+To illustrate the usage of UnitTester, the following are some example unit tests and the output of `runAllTests(hidePassed = FALSE)`.
+The boolean parameter `hidePassed` is added since version 5.3 to hide the passed test results, in case you are only interested in the failed assertions and the unexpected errors.

 ```
 unitTester <- UnitTester()